 Francis Smith was a British officer who is known for his service to the British crown during the American Revolutionary War.
 He was the commanding field officer during the British march to Concord during the Battles of Lexington and Concord and also served the British Army during the Siege of Boston, Battle of Long Island, and Battle of Rhode Island.

 Francis Smith is most known for his actions during the Battles of Lexington and Concord, but he was a seasoned soldier who had military experience and was a respected member of the British army.

 At Lexington, Smith gave orders to Major John Pitcairn to tread cautiously with the Americans.
 He was not to engage them and wanted to take all necessary precautions to avoid any serious conflict.
-Pitcairn rode ahead and by the time Smith arrived had already engaged the provincials.
-Eight patriots lay dead and the others were scattered.
-Smith called off the dogs as quick as he got there, but it was too late.
+Pitcairn rode ahead and, by the time Smith arrived, had already engaged the provincials.
+Eight patriots lay dead, and the others were scattered.
+Smith called off the dogs as quickly as he got there, but it was too late.
 Nobody knows who fired the first shot.